NYU-COMMON-ITP/web-nyu-2022-isp-algorithm/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: issue template
+name: Issue template
 about: Template for New Issues
-title: "[New Issue]"
+title: "[ISSUE]"
 labels: ''
 assignees: ''